13 Scrum Master Interview Questions and Answers

 Trying to brush up on Scrum concepts?
 Here are a few resources to help you get on track.

-Scrum Guide: The Scrum Guide is a resource written and provided by the creators of Scrum, Jeff Sutherland and Ken Schwaber.
-At the time of writing, it’s available for free online in over thirty different languages.
+Scrum Guide: The Scrum Guide is a resource written and provided by the creators of Scrum, Jeff Sutherland, and Ken Schwaber.
+At the time of writing, it is available for free online in over 30 different languages.

-Guided Projects: Guided projects—short, hands-on projects you can complete in two hours or less—can be quick ways to get acquainted with new skills or practise ones you’ve never used in person before.
-Here are a few you can check out on Coursera:
+Guided projects: Guided projects—short, hands-on projects you can complete in two hours or less—can be quick ways to get acquainted with new skills or practice ones you have never used in person before.
+Consider completing the Scrum Team Building Using Games and Interactive Tools guided project on Coursera:

 Interviewing remotely: A remote interview has its unique challenges.
 Watch the video below to learn how to prepare for one.

-If you’re looking for a broad entry point to project management, getting a good grasp of the basics is a must.
+If you are looking for a broad entry point to project management, getting a good grasp of the basics is a must.
 Looking for a place to start?
 Learn the essentials of project management processes with the Google Project Management: Professional Certificate.

 professional certificate